sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

 // Create Orchestration deployment using DeploymentApi async function createOrchestrationDeployment() {
-  // Fetch the configuration ID from the previous step const configurationId = orchestrationConfig.id;
+  // Extract the configuration ID from the result of the previous step const configurationId = configuration.id;

   try {
     const response = await DeploymentApi